This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Pimm’s No. 1 Liqueur: This is a liqueur made in England with herbs, spices, caramelized oranges, and alcohol.
+Pimm’s No. 1 Liqueur: This is a liqueur made in England with a blend of herbs, spices, citrus, and caramelized flavors, and dry gin, which are blended and infused to develop a slightly bitter, herbal flavor.

-Cucumber Ribbon: This is a cucumber slice that has been thinly cut into a strip.
+Cucumber Ribbon: This is a strip of cucumber that has been thinly sliced lengthwise.

 Lemon Slice: This is a slice of lemon that has been cut into a half wheel shape.